enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/reusable-components/index.md

 In our example, we've defined two properties: `children`, a string, and `size`, a number.

 	propTypes: {
-		children: React.PropTypes.string,
+		children: PropTypes.string,
-		size: React.PropTypes.number
+		size: PropTypes.number
 	},

-> If we wanted to indicate a property is required, we'd append `.isRequired` to the validator -- `children: React.PropTypes.string.isRequired`.
+> If we wanted to indicate a property is required, we'd append `.isRequired` to the validator -- `children: PropTypes.string.isRequired`.
 All of React's validators provide the `.isRequired` version of the validator out of the box.

 ### `defaultProps` Property